junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Where is Cas?"
 Dean sweeps around their landing point, then notices a small movement on the side of a parked car.
 He catches a glimpse of tan color and rushes there.

 Cas slumps against the side of the car, eyes closed, panting heavily.
 His face is pale, his chest heaving and falling.
-Scratches of cuttings and bleeding marks all over his bare skin and clothes, more bloody wounds under the torn shirt and pants.
+Scratches of cuttings and bleeding marks all over his bare skin and clothes, more bloody wounds under the torn shirt and pants, misty light faintly glimmering in a few of deep cuts.
 A smear of blood at the corner of his mouth.

 Dean is instantly reminded of the last time Cas is weakened severely by a flight, kicking himself mentally for forgetting how much it always seem to exhaust him.